sarahbaker/www.bakertunes.com/pianomusic/index.md

 I've loved composing since I got my first Casio keyboard for Christmas when I was eight.
 Through my piano teaching and arranging work I have loads of opportunities to hear new pieces and enjoy seeing pupils experimenting with different styles.

-Einaudi's music appeals to so many different people and a lot of my teenage pupils really enjoy playing his music.
-However, the pieces, beautiful to listen to, are often quite long and those who are still fairly new to the piano find them daunting for that reason.
+I have noticed that composers such as Einaudi and Yiruma are writing music that seems to appeal to many.
+Several of my teenage pupils really enjoy playing their music and will come to lessons having discovered new pieces which they want to learn.

-I have been inspired to write some short pieces for piano in a similar style for those who need something a bit easier, but still musically satisfying.
+I was inspired to write some short pieces for piano in a similar style for my own, slightly older pupils.

-My intention is to keep the pieces within a fairly small range and to use the broken chord accompaniment style that gives the works a flowing quality.
-Melody lines are simple but require a good projected sound.
+My intention was to keep the pieces within a fairly small range and to use the broken chord accompaniment style that gives the works a flowing quality.
+As I started to work on new ideas, I quickly discovered that the pieces seemed to take on a life of their own and I simply went with the flow!
+I love the way that ideas and images seem to come to mind as the melodic shape and harmonies find their voice.

 Please feel free to download the scores for these and share.

-You will also find some improvisations that I've done when, on that rare occasion, I find myself with time to spare.
+You will also see some improvisations that I've done when, on that rare occasion, I discover free time to enjoy playing.